 2 - Gas Costs

 One of the biggest factors that comes into the decision to switch to a rebreather is costs.
 This has two aspects, the costs of the rebreather, including buying and maintaining it, set against the cost of open circuit diving.
 One of the biggest disadvantages of open circuit trimix diving is the cost of the gas.

-A Twinset of trimix can cost anything from £30 for a relatively week mix for use in 40m to over £100 for a mix suitable for diving deeper than 100m.
+A twinset of trimix can cost anything from £30 for a relatively weak mix for use in 40m to over £100 for a mix suitable for diving deeper than 100m.
 This makes each trimix dive an expensive proposition.
-On the other hand a rebreather uses much smaller cylinders because the gas is reused rather than wasted, as a result we use much less and the gas costs are much lower.
+On the other hand, a rebreather uses much smaller cylinders because the gas is reused rather than wasted, as a result we use much less and the gas costs are much lower.

 We might only be spending £5-£10 for the same mixtures discussed above.
 As a result there is a significant gas saving when compared to open circuit diving.
 This can look very attractive when you are spending considerable amounts on each open circuit fill.
 However this must be set against the costs of the rebreather.

 Depending on the model a rebreather is likely to cost between four and eight thousand pounds.
 If you go for an older second hand model then you might get one for less than this.
 In addition to the initial cost of the rebreather you will need to factor in training on the rebreather which is likely to add on another thousand pounds.

 In addition there will undoubtedly be additional costs to add on extra equipment to the basic rebreather.
 As a result it is not uncommon for the initial start up costs on a rebreather to be between 6 and 10 thousand pounds.
 Obviously you will need to do a lot of trimix diving in order to save enough to justify this initial outlay.